Page Content

 Our faculty includes individuals from diverse cultural and clinical training backgrounds.
 Our program values facilitating personally and professionally supportive and affirming relationships between residents, fellows, and faculty.

-As a trainee, you'll have the opportunity to be a part of:
+As a trainee, you’ll also have the chance to get involved in:

-• The Mayo Clinic Trainee Belonging Committee, a group that recruits and mentors applicants, including those from underrepresented backgrounds in medicine.
+• The Mayo Clinic Trainee Belonging Committee: A group focused on recruiting and mentoring trainees, especially those from backgrounds underrepresented in medicine.

 Life in Phoenix